krateoplatformops-blueprints/azuredevops-provider-kog/README.md

 #### Pipeline operations

 - **Create**: You can create a `Pipeline` resource to create a new pipeline in Azure DevOps.
 You can specify the name, project, organization, and the fields related to the pipeline configuration, such as the repository and path.
+- **Get**: You can retrieve information about an existing pipeline in Azure DevOps.
 - **Update**: You can update the name and configuration of an existing pipeline.
 - **Delete**: You can delete an existing pipeline.
 This will remove the pipeline from Azure DevOps.